-If you need to add a custom format for your requirements, then we need to access the control panel regional settings.
+If we need to add a custom format for our requirements, then we need to access the control panel regional settings.
 As you are aware, the control panel can be accessed in different ways in each Operating system.

-Search for the control panel in the new search of Windows 10 as below.
+Search for the control panel in Windows 10 as below.

-Even though the following screenshots had been taken from Windows 10, but the settings remain the same for other Windows 7 and 8.1 Operating Systems.
+Even though the following screenshots were taken from Windows 10, but the settings remain the same for other Windows 7 and 8.1 Operating Systems.

 Read Also- Change inches to cm in Office Word 2016/2019

 2) Under Regional Settings (or Clock, Language, and Region), click on ‘Change date, time, or number formats’ as shown below.

-Click on ‘Additional settings’ to open another window which will allow inputting our own format.
+Click on ‘Additional settings’ to open another window that will allow inputting our own format.

 4) Here we can change the date format in Windows 10 or Windows 8.1/7.
 Under the ‘Date’ tab, you can change the ‘Short date’ format.
 It will take your input.